ZerBea/wifi_laboratory/README.md

 short preambles work with every wireless type other than older types with limited transmission rates in the 1 to 2 Mbps range.

+unfortunately short preamble in radiotap header is ignored on tx